Poplar Military Service Tribunal Register [L/PMB/B/6/1]

 • Employer’s address

-• Grounds of application for exemptiondesignated by letter of the alphabet.
-Here is a key provided to the letter system.
+• Grounds of application for exemption are given by letter of the alphabet.
+The key to the letter system is as follows:

 • Date received